mongodb/docs/source/includes/list-sharded-cluster-components.rst

   M30 cluster tiers.

-  For cross-region clusters, |service| distributes the config server replia set nodes to ensure optimal availability.
+  For cross-region clusters, |service| distributes the config server replica set nodes to ensure optimal availability.
 For example,
   |service| might deploy the config servers across three distinct
   availability zones and three distinct regions if supported by the selected cloud service provider and region configuration.